How To Get From Manila Airport To Makati (Fastest & Cheapest!)

-Manila Airport is located 6km from Makati however, due to the traffic it can often take in excess of 30 minutes to travel between the two locations.
+Manila Airport is situated 6km from Makati however, due to the traffic it can often take in excess of 30 minutes to travel between the two locations.

 Makati is one of the most popular areas for tourists to stay during a trip to Manila.
 Due to the central location to major attractions including museums, bars, restaurants, and malls, the area has accommodation for all needs and budgets.